-Lindsey Hughey, PT, DPT, OCS, FAAOMPT graduated from University of the Sciences in Philadelphia with her bachelor’s in health science and doctorate in physical therapy (2010).
+Lindsey Hughey, PT, DPT, DSc, OCS, FAAOMPT graduated from University of the Sciences in Philadelphia with her bachelor’s in health science and doctorate in physical therapy (2010) and a Doctor of Science in Physical Therapy from Bellin College.
 Since graduation, she has worked with orthopedic populations in both the outpatient and inpatient settings.
 Dr. Hughey is a board certified orthopedic clinical specialist (OCS) and Fellow of the American Academy of Orthopaedic Manual Physical Therapists (FAAOMPT).
 She received her fellowship training through Evidence in Motion (2016).
 She has a passion for clinical excellence and evidenced based practice and loves to share this passion through teaching DPT students and mentoring fellows in training.
 She is a member of the APTA and the American Academy of Orthopaedic Manual Physical Therapists (AAOMPT).
 Dr. Hughey currently practices part-time in her out of network private practice, called drive PT where she treats mainly CrossFit athletes and chronic pain.
 Dr. Hughey’s research interests include the effects of therapeutic alliance and therapeutic exercise dosage on patient outcomes.
-Dr. Hughey serves as Assistant Professor in the School of Physical Therapy where she teaches in the area of musculoskeletal management, integrative pain science, and mindful patient practice.
+Dr. Hughey serves as Assistant Professor in the School of Physical Therapy where she teaches in the area of musculoskeletal management and advanced therapeutic interventions.

 Mike Jones, PT, DPT, MHS, OCS, MTC holds a Doctor of Physical Therapy degree (2013) from the Massachusetts General Hospital Institute of Health Professions, a Master of Health Science in Orthopaedic Physical Therapy (2011) from the University of Indianapolis, and a Bachelor of Science in Physical Therapy (2000) from Indiana University.
-He is a Board Certified Specialist in Orthopaedic Physical Therapy through the American Board of Physical Therapy Specialties as well as being Manual Therapy Certified through the University of St. Augustine for Health Sciences.
-An experienced clinician with broad exposure to working with a variety of patient populations, Dr. Jones’ primary clinical interests lie in the management of patients with lower quarter musculoskeletal disorders.
-His research interests include investigation into the use of mobile device technologies in movement analysis within the clinical environment.
-Stemming from his administrative and teaching roles in the South College DPT program, he is also interested in inquiry into cognitive and non-cognitive factors as predictors of success in entry-level DPT education as well as the utility of multiple modes of instruction in anatomy for physical therapy students.
+He has continued in his development as an educator with graduate certificates in Instructional Design and Technology (2021) from the University of Memphis and Clinical Anatomy (2022) from Hardin-Simmons University.
+Dr. Jones is a Board-Certified Specialist in Orthopaedic Physical Therapy through the American Board of Physical Therapy Specialties as well as being Manual Therapy Certified through the University of St. Augustine for Health Sciences.
+An experienced clinician with broad exposure to working with a variety of patient populations, Dr. Jones’ primary clinical interests lie in the management of patients with musculoskeletal disorders.
+His research interests include investigation into the utility of multiple modes of instruction in anatomy for physical therapy students in hybrid DPT education.
 He has taught in entry-level physical therapy education programs, post-professional orthopaedic residency programs, and continuing education courses for physical therapists.
-Dr. Jones serves as an Assistant Professor and the Director of Admissions for the South College DPT Program.
+Dr. Jones serves as an Associate Professor for the South College DPT Program.